Kairo Coore: Club career

 Coore was selected second overall by Canadian Premier League club FC Edmonton in the 2022 CPL-U Sports Draft.
 In March, he signed a developmental contract with the club for the 2022 season.
 He made his debut on April 10, in a substitute appearance against Valour FC.
 He scored his first professional goal on May 31 against Forge FC.
 In August, he departed the club, returning to university, as part of his developmental contract.

 In February 2023, he joined New Zealand Central League club Western Suburbs FC, via their partnership with Olé Football Academy.

+In 2024, he played with the Whittlesea Ranges FC in the Australian sixth tier Victorian State League 2.